 Of course, no gear list is perfect.
 Here are a few things I know would probably do differently if walking this exact same Camino route again.

 - Pack.
 The 33L backpack I purchased at TJ Maxx was perfectly fine for my short trek on the Camino Portugués.
 It was cheap and small, and it did the job.
-However, it wasn’t my first choice, and I really missed having a hip belt to redistribute some of the weight on my shoulders.
+However, it wasn’t my first choice, and I really missed having a hip belt to redistribute some of the weight from my shoulders.
 If I had more time to plan, I would have purchased a new G4-20 pack from Gossamer Gear.
 At 25 ounces, this frameless pack is my ideal choice for any Camino.

 Global Entry.
 The long lines for Passport Control (US customs and immigration) are the #1 thing I hate at the end of my trips abroad.
 No matter which airport I use, the lines are insanely long.
 I always find myself wishing I’d enrolled in the Global Entry Program, which provides an expedited clearance process for frequent travelers who pass a background check and interview (and pay the one-time fee of $120).
 Now that I live on the West Coast (where it’s a minimum of 20 hours of air travel from Europe), I’m more determined than ever to get off my butt and streamline my return to avoid this headache when I’m jet-lagged.